Helen Curtis

 Director

-As a curator and arts consultant living in Perth Western Australia, Helen is an accomplished arts manager with experience over two decades, and is committed to developing culturally rich, people focused urban environments.
+As a curator and arts consultant living in Perth, Western Australia, Helen is an accomplished arts manager with experience over twenty years and is committed to developing culturally rich, people-focused urban environments.

 Key Attributes